Why ‘IMAGINING OTHER’?

 4.6 Stories (fairy tales, myths) and ‘othering’:

-presenting two children’s views of what happened, the play (Lyn Gardner says in
+views of what happened, the play (Lyn Gardner says in the Guardian

-about the election mainly.
+mainly.
 Writing is the radical act of not losing hope.’
+(Guardian Guide

 There was also a piece in Saturday Dec 3rd Guardian on writing: Amanda Michalopoulou says that ‘In an era of fear and division, fiction plays a vital role in dramatising difference and encouraging empathy.’
 ‘Nothing that is human is foreign to literature’.
 ‘Fiction teaches us to think creatively about difference’ and ‘...the more education falls into decline because of a lack of imagination (not to mention funds) the more literature is called upon to serve as another form of education.’
 ‘When we read the emblematic works of the European tradition we begin to trace the outlines of a coded, radical understanding of the other.
 Unconsciously we begin to accept that the other is always a mystery and that easy characterisations lead nowhere.’